KeisGSmit/Milestone1/README.md

 This section describes the process I went through to deploy the project to a hosting platform (in this case: GitHub Pages).

+### Deploying a Live link

+All seperate branches were merged into the master branch to create the final product.
+To deploy my live project I followed these instructions:

+1. In my repository on GitHub
+    1. Go to settings
-In my repository on GitHub, I went to settings, scrolled down to Github Pages, selected "master branch" on my "Source" drop down list.
+    2. Scroll down to Github Pages
+    3. select "master branch" on my "Source" drop down list.

 Then a link was provided to me.
 The link took me to my deployed web page.
-All seperate branches were merged into the master branch to create the final product.

 The main difference between the deployed version and the development version (Using developer tools built into google chrome) was;
 - The development version had an issue where on mobile devices the user was able to slightly scroll horizontally, This was not the case in the deployed version.
     - This was tested in the early phases by sharing the live link to a mobile device and seeing that being able to scroll horizontally was not possible

+### Deploying the project locally
 The device used by the creator of this project has windows 10 OS.
+Thus these instructions will be designed for windows

+This is how to view the project locally (clone):
+1. Download the repository to a local device by clicking the button clone/download button on GitHub
+2. Follow the pop up screens to save the repository in a file you choose.
-If the repository was cloned or downloaded to a local device (running windows), the website can be launched by double clicking the index.html file.
+3. The website can be launched by double clicking the index.html file.

+To inspect and edit (develop) the files locally:
-Right clicking on the file and hovering over, "Open with", will display apps that can display the code. selecting one will display the code in index.html locally.
+1. Right clicking on the file
+2. hover over, "Open with"
+3. Chose a app that can display the code (VSC/Notepad etc).
+4. The code will be displayed locally.

 ## Credits